Irfan-MagnetismTech/bbts/Ticketing.md

 - Ticket Closing [Need to think about Feedback to Client and Feedback to BBTS as their may be reopen in future]

+- Fix wxcel download.
+When Download excel for once, then click search (submit) it downloads the excel. as reportType is still in append